 Annapurna Circuit Trekking, also known as Round Annapurna Trekking, is one the most popular classic treks, most diverse and stunning tea house trekking route in the Annapurna Himalayas.
 Annapurna Circuit Trekking ranges from moderate to challenging trekking in Nepal.
-Witness the fascinating ethnic groups having their own language and tradition along with incredible views of some of the most beautiful peaks, including the Annapurna and Dhaulagiri ranges – 8000 meter peaks in Nepal.
+Witness the fascinating ethnic groups having their own language and tradition along with incredible views of some of the most beautiful peaks, including the Annapurna and Dhaulagiri ranges – 8000-meter peaks in Nepal.
 And also explore the natural diversity of lush woods, tropical rice paddies and moss-laden rhododendron forests to Tibetan fortresses clinging to rocky cliffs.
 Walking through the naturally rich terrain of diverse topography trekker has a chance to experience the rich cultural diversity of Hinduism, Buddhism and the mysterious Bon-Po religion still co-exist and intermingle with each with other at the same place.

 After arriving in Kathmandu, a representative from Luxury Holidays Nepal will pick up from the airport and take to your hotel.
 In the afternoon, you may take a rest or visit Luxury Holidays Nepal’s office.
 At evening, we host a pre-trip meeting at your hotel in Kathmandu and introduce your tour and trekking guide.
 Please seek this opportunity to ask questions about your trip.
 This includes a final briefing and preparations for the trip.
 For the meeting, please make sure you bring your passport, three copies of passport-size photos, and a readable copy of your travel insurance policy.
 During the meeting, please clear the due balance, if any.
 Please inform us in advance if you will be arriving late and therefore are unable to attend the pre-trip meeting.
 After the pre-trip meeting, there will be a welcome dinner hosted by Luxury Holidays Nepal.
 For dinner, you will be served authentic Nepalese cuisine, which will introduce you to the country’s food culture.
 Overnight in Kathmandu.